Dual-use reviewer architecture brief

 • Fix-list: specific evidence, governance or verification gaps to close before reliance.

-• Cost-of-readiness: estimated cost required to move from current state to fundable readiness.
+• Cost-of-readiness: estimated cost required to move from current state to institutional review readiness.

-• Mandate fit: rule-based fit against capital institution criteria, geography and instrument type.
+• Mandate fit: rule-based fit against investor, insurer or public-institution criteria, geography, instrument type and risk-review needs.

-• Capital route: tier, route conditions, co-funding gaps and sequencing logic.
+• Capital / insurer route: tier, route conditions, co-funding gaps, exposure-review needs and sequencing logic.

-• Capital pack: reviewer-ready scope, evidence map, risk profile and verification pathway.
+• Investor pack: reviewer-ready scope, evidence map, risk profile and verification pathway.

 • Diligence view: institutional surface for evidence, risk and governance maturity.